Is your business desirable? Yeah, I get it, everything we love is beautiful, but is your business desirable enough to be attractive to someone else?

 Ok, so you answered all the questions wrong.
 What do you do?

 Start simply.
 Right now, schedule 30 minutes sometime this month to think about leaving your business.
 Put it in your calendar.
 Hold the time.
+Set aside one lunch break.
 Selling your business will likely be the biggest financial transaction of your life – isn’t that worth a little forethought?

 When it rolls around, take that 30 minutes and become a potential buyer for your business.
 Ask yourself if it is desirable.